Tel Aviv: 1940s and 1950s

+1960s and 1970s

 In the 1960s, some of the older buildings were demolished, making way for the country's first high-rises.
 The historic Herzliya Hebrew Gymnasium was controversially demolished, to make way for the Shalom Meir Tower, which was completed in 1965, and remained Israel's tallest building until 1999.
 Tel Aviv's population peaked in the early 1960s at 390,000, representing 16 percent of the country's total.
-By the early 1970s, Tel Aviv had entered a long and steady period of continuous population decline, which was accompanied by urban decay.
+By the early 1970s, the population of Tel Aviv began to decline, followed by a period of urban decay.
 By 1981, Tel Aviv had entered not just natural population decline, but an absolute population decline as well.
 In the late 1980s the city had an aging population of 317,000.
 Construction activity had moved away from the inner ring of Tel Aviv, and had moved to its outer perimeter and adjoining cities.
 A mass out-migration of residents from Tel Aviv, to adjoining cities like Petah Tikva and Rehovot, where better housing conditions were available, was underway by the beginning of the 1970s, and only accelerated by the Yom Kippur War.
 Cramped housing conditions and high property prices pushed families out of Tel Aviv and deterred young people from moving in.
 From the beginning of 1970s, the common image of Tel Aviv became that of a decaying city, as Tel Aviv's population fell 20%.